jacquescorbytuech/Blog/src/_posts/writing/20190610_gdpr_email_tracking.md

+---
-Title: Dear Email Industry, We've Got a GDPR Problem
+title: Dear Email Industry, We've Got a GDPR Problem
-Slug: gdpr-email-tracking
+permalink: gdpr-email-tracking
-Date: 2019-06-10 13:37
+date: 2019-06-10
-Summary: Time to stop burying our heads in the sand.
+summary: Time to stop burying our heads in the sand.
+---

 **The email industry's got a GDPR problem.**